 The general rules that apply to paid Campgrounds apply equally to free camps provided by the various bodies.
 The land has to be zoned and approved correctly (unless exempt as mentioned above).
 Also, the camp will have to comply with the applicable Council or State legislation.
 This may restrict numbers, dictate amenities required, fire regulations, and a myriad of other “details”.
 See reference to Rockhampton and Cobar above which were both closed.
 It is a result of the site not being compliant under their respective State Planning regulations.

 There are many variations between States such as these relating to parking/camping on private property:

-There are some emerging trends for certain groups to offer “park in my drive” for fellow members; Full Range Camping have this on offer but I the take up is very slow currently.
-One issue that comes into play here is the often publicised regulation in WA that you cannot park and camp on any private property for more than 3 days without Council approval, even on your own land.
+There are some emerging trends for certain groups to offer “park in my drive” for fellow members; Full Range Camping have this on offer but the take up is very slow currently.
+One issue that comes into play here is the popular regulation in WA.
+You cannot park and camp on any private property for more than 3 days without Council approval, even on your own land.

 Source NSW: Illegal Camping Guidelines

 While this has been in existence for many years we can find no evidence of it being enforced.
 Whereas the WA one certainly has been and still is enforced.

 I suspect I am preaching to the converted for anybody who might read this.
 However, here are some of the Golden Rules for the use of Free Camps: